AmericanAirlines/simple-env/README.md

 // ...
 ```

-Now you can write tests as normal using your new mocked environment!
+Now you can proceed with writing tests as normal using the new mocked environment.

 # Contributing